 All of the NWS forecasts, watches, and warnings are issued through the NWS office in Chanhassen.
 The NWS maintains over 900 transmitter sites across the nation, with a range of approximately 40 miles from the transmitter site.
 The effective range depends on terrain, quality of the receiver, and type of antenna.
-The NWR transmitter serving Waseca County is located in Mankato, transmitting on a frequency of 162.400 MHz.
-Other nearby NWR transmitter sites are located in Minneapolis (162.550 MHz) and Rochester (162.475 MHZ).
+There are three NWR transmitters serving Rice County.
+Mankato, transmitting on a frequency of 162.400 MHz, Minneapolis (162.550 MHz), and Red Wing (162.450 MHZ).

 NOAA Weather Radio receivers are available in many sizes and with a variety of functions and price.
 Information for the general consumer is available from the NWS Consumer Information.
 The key features to consider are: